 Unsystematic risk is a risk that is inherent and specific to a company or industry.
-As we know each and every business has some amount of risk.
+As we know, each and every business has some amount of risk.
 In the world of business finance, such risks are of two types – systematic and unsystematic.
 In other words, unsystematic risk affects a company or only one industry.
-An investor in such a company or industry can avoid or minimize such risks through diversifying his portfolio across multiple industries.
+An investor in such a company or industry can avoid or minimize such risks by diversifying his portfolio across multiple industries.
 Hence, such risks are also known as non-systematic or diversifiable risks.

 Such risks arise primarily due to internal factors.
 Thus, it is possible to avoid and control these risks.
-A few examples of such risks are changes in the rules and regulations for a particular industry, the entry of a new rival into the industry, recalling a product, a union strike and much more.
+A few examples of such risks are changes in the rules and regulations for a particular industry, the entry of a new rival into the industry, recalling a product, a union strike, and much more.

 Incidentally, there is no mathematical formula to estimate such type of risk.
 However, there is a roundabout way to calculate this.
-This way it is derived from deducting systemic risk from the overall risk.
+This way, it is derived from deducting systemic risk from the overall risk.
 Or, we can use beta to measure this risk.

 Example of Unsystematic Risk

 Suppose, for example, the transport operators call for a strike.
 And, if you hold shares in the transport industry, your investments will get a direct hit due to the effects of this unsystematic risk.
 However, if your investments are not concentrated in the transport industry alone.
 Instead, if it is well-diversified across other industries/firms, then the impact of the strike on the overall portfolio investments will be very less or minimal.
 Of course, the extent of the impact will depend upon the quantum of investments in this industry vis-a-vis the overall investments.
 In such a case, you can add airline stock or railway stock to diversify your portfolio.

 Types of Unsystematic Risk

 The following are the types of unsystematic risks: